angular/angular/aio/content/guide/forms-overview.md

 * `FormArray` tracks the same values and status for an array of form controls.

-* `ControlValueAccessor` creates a bridge between Angular `FormControl` instances and native DOM elements.
+* `ControlValueAccessor` creates a bridge between Angular `FormControl` instances and built-in DOM elements.

 {@a setup-the-form-model}